KSIAsmodai/Mortys-Weapons-Expansion-Mod-Market-Files/Mortys Types/MORTYS_ce/README.md

 usage name="Police"

-All items have been set to spawn ONLY in Tier 3 & 4 areas of the map
+All items have been set to spawn ONLY in Tier 2, 3 & 4 areas of the map

 value name="Tier4"

 value name="Tier3"

+value name="Tier2"